 A breastfeeding session with your baby might take anywhere between five and 45 minutes, and the average feed often lasts somewhere between 10 and 20 minutes.

 If you find that your baby is only feeding for five minutes at a time, you may want to encourage them to feed for longer and keep an eye on their weight gain and growth.

 How do I get my baby to unlatch from my nipple?

 Breaking the suction before pulling your baby away from your breast is key to avoiding sore nipples.

-To help your baby unlatch, try gently inserting your little finger into the corner of your baby’s mouth in order to gently break the suction.
-Then quickly remove the nipple in case they latch on again.
+To help your baby unlatch, try gently inserting your little finger into the corner of their mouth to break the suction.
+Then quickly remove the nipple from their reach so they can't latch on again.

-You can also try very gently pulling down on your baby's chin until their mouth opens wider, then unlatch the nipple.
+You can also try very gently pulling down on your baby's chin until their mouth opens wider, then unlatching your nipple.

-Which breastfeeding positions are comfier for mothers who had a C-Section?
+Which breastfeeding positions are comfier if you’ve had a C-section?